biscuitvixen/simple-smart-power/README.md

 ### Deploy Libraries over Serial (ampy)

-If CIRCUITPY is not mounting, you can push files via serial. ampy doesn't handle directories recursively, so use a helper script to upload everything under `lib/`.
+If CIRCUITPY is not mounting, you can push files via serial. ampy doesn't handle directories recursively and requires directories to exist before uploading files.

 **Windows (PowerShell):**
 ```pwsh